-Small and large companies make tough decisions to “bet-the-company litigation” in prosecuting and defending itself in high-stakes litigation.
+Small and large companies make tough decisions to “bet-the-company litigation” in prosecuting and defending themselves in high-stakes litigation.
 But less discussed are those executives that “bet-the-career” in mounting a defense.
 These executives are collateral damage in the messy world of complex litigation – to the individual, fighting for one’s career often means putting it all on the line in litigation.

 Nexsen Pruet recently worked with a corporate executive to resolve a workplace dispute.
 While the dispute was less complicated than claims that arise from securities or intellectual property disputes, it was an emotionally driven dispute that threatened the career and reputation of the client.
 Discovery in the case exposed weaknesses for all parties, showing both sides would be extremely vulnerable in the hands of a jury.
 This discovery ultimately produced the “smoking guns” that pushed the case toward settlement before trial.
-The client was not afraid to litigate, and wanted ,to litigate to protect his reputation and to see justice prevail.
+The client was not afraid to litigate and wanted to litigate to protect his reputation and see justice prevail.
 However, from the day Nexsen Pruet was hired, we knew a public trial was not in his best interest.
 The ultimate goal was transparency, an out-of-court settlement, and the ability to save his career.

 If you find your career in hot water because of high stakes litigation, you should consider these strategies:

 Trust.
 When an individual hires an attorney, particularly in high profile, high stakes litigation, the client is putting a career in the lawyer’s hands.
 Litigation brings hard-charging moments requiring aggressive decisions.
 But there are other situations were standing in the background is in the client’s best interest.
 An individual is often too attached to the matter to make key strategic decisions.
 This is when trust in counsel is paramount.
-A strong attorney-client relationship will endure difficult litigation because it will be a team effort to effectively resolve the dispute.
+A strong attorney-client relationship will endure difficult litigation because it will be a team effort to resolve the dispute effectively.

 Tunnel Vision v.
 Big Picture.
 In many pieces of litigation, the dispute is laser-focused on a specific issue and a finite period.
 However, in assessing risks versus rewards in proceeding to trial, a trial rarely follows a narrow blueprint.
 Landmines and surprises tend to creep in.
 And in many cases, a client’s decision to settle or testify hinges on unrelated issues that the client should not or does not care to reveal publicly.
-A seasoned litigator manages the litigation and the landmines, and in doing that, a litigator has to recognize when events and allegations unrelated to the dispute play a significant factor in betting the client’s chances at trial.
+A seasoned litigator manages the litigation and the landmines.
+In doing that, a litigator has to recognize when events and allegations unrelated to the dispute play a significant factor in betting the client’s chances at trial.